JackPlowman/windows-development-environment/README.md

 ![Maintenance](https://img.shields.io/badge/Maintenance-8A2BE2?style=for-the-badge&color=19e650&label=Status)

-> **A curated set of dotfiles, scripts, and tools to supercharge your Windows development workflow.**
+> **A curated set of dotfiles, scripts, and tools to supercharge my Windows development workflow.**

 ---